valeriapirro/NeuralNetworks23/README.md

 where the term $k$ represents the checkpoints.

-In this project have been applied Self Influence and Proponent approaches on a Regression Model, exploiting the California Housing Prices dataset.
+In this project we have implemented the Self Influence and the Proponent approaches on a Regression probelm, exploiting the California Housing Prices dataset.
 The dataset contains 20,640 observations on 9 variables: median house value, median income, housing median age, total rooms, total bedrooms, population, households, latitude, and longitude in that same order.
 The dependent variable is the median house value which is the label.

 -------------